geru/qbwc/README.txt

 at the QBXML level it acts more as a client.
 The Drupal Services module is intended for use-cases where Drupal acts as a data server.
-Since in the Webconnector communications model the Drupal site acts as a data client, use of Services is inappropriate in this case.
+Since in the Webconnector communications model the Drupal site acts as a data client, use of Services is inappropriate in this use case.

 Efficiency

 A PHP SOAPserver library is built into PHP.
-Services is not needed to use this powerful functionality and QBWC Interface goes directly to the PHP library for maximum efficiency with few dependencies.
+Services is not needed to use this powerful functionality and QBWC Interface goes directly to the PHP library for maximum efficiency with few (if any) dependencies.

 Modularized